MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 Microsoft Teams apps bring key information, common tools, and trusted processes to where people increasingly gather, learn, and work.

-Apps are how you extend Teams to fit your needs.
+Apps are how you extend.
+Teams capabilities to fit your needs.
 Create something brand new for Teams or integrate an existing app.

 > [!div class="nextstepaction"]
 > [Start here](get-started/get-started-overview.md)

 ## Why build your apps with Teams?

-Building your apps with Teams brings your users the advantages of a collaborative workspace.
+A Teams app brings your users the advantages of a collaborative workspace.

-As a platform for building apps, Teams provides you a complete framework for developing an app-from planning and designing your app to distributing it.
-You can leverage the full spectrum of the Teams platform, apps, and toolkits at every stage of app development.
+As a platform for building apps, Teams offers the full range of apps and toolkits.
+From planning your app to distributing it, the Teams framework supports you at every stage.

 :::image type="content" source="../msteams-platform/assets/images/overview/teams-overview.png" alt-text="Illustration of Teams app building framework" border="true":::